How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Potting Medium

-The best potting mix for Beetle Peperomia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best potting mix for Beetle Peperomia should be a rich, well-draining, lightweight soil mix to prevent it from getting soggy while providing the required nutrients.
 Most all purpose potting soils are ideal for the plant.

 Repotting